 In order to increase the robustness of the recursive tracker, we use three criteria in order to filter points that were tracked unreliably.
 The first criterion is established directly from Eq.
-1. It can be seen from this equation that d can be calculated only if G is invertible.
+2.5.
+It can be seen from this equation that d can be calculated only if G is invertible.
 G is reliably invertible if it has two large eigenvalues (λ_1, λ_2) , which is the case when there are gradients in two directions [8].
-We use formula of Shi and Tomasi [45] as a first criterion for reliable tracking of points.
+We use the formula of Shi and Tomasi [45] as a first criterion for reliable tracking of points.

-$$min(\lambda_1,\lambda_2) > \lambda$$
+$$min(\lambda_1, \lambda_2) > \lambda$$ (2.8)

 Kalal et al. [28] propose the forward-backward error measure.
-This error measure is conceptually illustrated in Fig. 5.
+This error measure is illustrated conceptually in Fig. 2.2.
 In the left image, the point 1 is tracked correctly to its corresponding position in the right image.
 The point 2, however, ends up at a wrong location as an occlusion occurs.
 The proposed error measure is based on the idea that the tracking of points must be reversible.
 Point 1 is tracked back to its original location.
 In contrast, point 2 is tracked back to a different location.
-The proposed error measure is defined as the Euclidean distance where p'' is meaning that the Lucas-Kanade method is applied twice on p.
+The proposed error measure is defined as the Euclidean distance

-$$\boldsymbol{\varepsilon} = |\boldsymbol{p} - \boldsymbol{p}''|,$$
+$$\varepsilon = |p - p''|. \tag{2.9}$$